Policing and Community Safety Partnership

 The size of each PCSP varies across Northern Ireland.
 Derry and Strabane PCSP has ten political members who are nominated by Council and nine independent members who will be appointed by the Northern Ireland Policing Board in June 2015.
 Together these members form the Policing Committee of the PCSP.

-In addition, the PCSP will have representatives from a number of designated organisations including Northern Ireland Fire and Rescue Service (NIFRS), Northern Ireland Housing Executive (NIHE), Police Service for Northern Ireland (PSNI), Probation Board for Northern Ireland (PBNI), Western Education and Library Board (WELB), Western Health and Social Care Trust (WHSCT) and Youth Justice Agency (YJA).
+In addition, the PCSP will have representatives from a number of designated organisations including Northern Ireland Fire and Rescue Service (NIFRS), Northern Ireland Housing Executive (NIHE), Police Service for Northern Ireland (PSNI), Probation Board for Northern Ireland (PBNI), Education Authority NI (EANI), Western Health and Social Care Trust (WHSCT) and Youth Justice Agency (YJA).

 The Chair of the PCSP is a councillor and the Vice Chair is an independent member.